YuW-8/YuW-8.github.io/content/authors/admin/_index.md

     button:
       text: 'Read Thesis'
       url: ''

   - area: MS Library and Information Science, with Focus in Bioinformatics
     institution: University of Illinois Urbana-Champaign
     date_start: 2017-01-01
     date_end: 2019-12-31
-    summary: |
+    summary:
-      Thesis on **Literature-Based Discovery of Known and Potential New Mechanisms for Relating the Status of Cholesterol to the Progression of Breast Cancer**.
-Co-supervised by [Dr. Vetle I. Torvik] (http://abel.ischool.illinois.edu/index.html) and [Dr. Erik R. Nelson] (https://mcb.illinois.edu/directory/profile/enels).
+      'Thesis on **Literature-Based Discovery of Known and Potential New Mechanisms for Relating the Status of Cholesterol to the Progression of Breast Cancer**.
+Co-supervised by [Dr. Vetle I. Torvik](http://abel.ischool.illinois.edu/index.html) and [Dr. Erik R. Nelson](https://mcb.illinois.edu/directory/profile/enels).'

   - area: BS Molecular Biology
     institution: Indiana University Bloomington